stylextv/gsigns/README.md

 ## Project Layout

+Here you can view the current structuring of the project.

 ```bash
 ├─ 📂 showcase/       # ✨ Showcase (eg. for spigot)
 ├─ 📂 src/            # 🌟 Source Files